 CFAR Adelante Program

-Adelante — which means forward or onward in Spanish — is funded by the NIH to help change that.
+Adelante — which means forward or onward in Spanish — is funded by the NIH to help respond to that need.

-Through the CFAR Adelante Program, the NIH-funded Centers for AIDS Research (CFAR) are working to advance HIV research in Latinx communities by providing mentored development to early-career investigators whose research focuses on decreasing HIV-related health disparities among Hispanic/Latinx people.
+Through the CFAR Adelante Program, the NIH-funded Centers for AIDS Research (CFARs) are working to advance HIV research in Latina/x/o communities by providing mentored development to early-career investigators whose research focuses on decreasing HIV-related health disparities among Hispanic and/or Latina/x/o people.

 The CFAR Adelante Program is funded by the NIH/NIMHD and administered through two NIH-funded Centers for AIDS Research (CFARs): District of Columbia and Emory University.

-Collectively, the DC and Emory CFARs provide oversight for three-member Adelante Teams who conduct two-year mentored community-based research projects that focus on reducing HIV health disparities among Latinx populations.
+Collectively, the DC and Emory CFARs provide oversight for three-member Adelante Teams who conduct two-year mentored community-based research projects that focus on reducing HIV health disparities among Hispanic and/or Latina/x/o populations.
 The CFAR Adelante Program is a cohort model funding mechanism, aimed at enhancing Adelante Scholars’ career development through formal and peer mentoring.

 CFAR Adelante Teams should be supportive, diverse, and interdisciplinary.
 Each team consists of: